sanjitk7/ClonalAlgorithmAI/README.md

 # <span style="color:aqua">ClonalAlgorithmAI</span>
-An Algorithm that emulates AIS - Artificial Immune System  (a type of AI Algorithm) to update existing dataset with a set of update vectors or new incoming data
+An Algorithm that emulates AIS - Artificial Immune System  (a type of AI Algorithm) to update existing dataset with a set of update unlabelled vectors or new incoming data while also classifying the unlabelled vectors.

 ## <span style="color:aqua">About</span>